What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 What it is?

 Its advantage is that it is possible to carry out daily monitoring of the work of the heart muscle.
-The reader itself (recorder) is compact.
-It is used as a portable device capable of recording signals from electrodes on a magnetic tape for a long period of time.
+The reading device (recorder) itself is compact.
+It is used as a portable device capable of recording signals transmitted through electrodes onto magnetic tape for a long period of time.

-On a conventional stationary device, it is quite difficult to notice some periodically occurring jumps and malfunctions in the work of the myocardium (given the asymptomaticity) and the Holter method is used to make sure the diagnosis is correct.
+On a conventional stationary device, it turns out to be quite difficult to notice some periodically occurring surges and disruptions in the functioning of the myocardium (given the asymptomatic nature), and to ensure the correctness of the diagnosis, the Holter method is used.

-The patient is invited to keep a detailed diary on his own after medical instructions, since some pathologies can manifest themselves at a certain time (the heart “collapses” only in the evenings and then not always, in the mornings something “presses” on the heart).
+The patient is asked to independently, after medical instructions, keep a detailed diary, since some pathologies can manifest themselves at a certain time (the heart “prickles” only in the evenings and not always; in the mornings something “presses” on the heart).

-While observing, a person writes down everything that happens to him, for example: when he was at rest (sleep), overworked, ran, quickened his pace, worked physically or mentally, was nervous, worried.
-At the same time, it is also important to listen to yourself and try to describe as clearly as possible all your feelings, symptoms that accompany certain actions, events.
+While observing, a person writes down everything that happens to him, for example: when he was at rest (sleeping), overtired, running, speeding up, working physically or mentally, nervous, worried.
+At the same time, it is also important to listen to yourself and try to describe as clearly as possible all your feelings and symptoms that accompany certain actions and events.

-The time of data collection usually lasts no longer than a day.
-For such daily monitoring of the ECG allows you to get a clearer picture and determine the diagnosis.
+Data collection time usually lasts no longer than a day.
+During such daily monitoring, the ECG allows you to get a clearer picture and determine the diagnosis.
 But sometimes the data collection time can be extended to several days.
-It all depends on the person's well-being and the quality and completeness of previous laboratory tests.
+It all depends on the person’s well-being and the quality and completeness of previous laboratory tests.

-Usually, the basis for prescribing this type of analysis is the painless symptoms of coronary heart disease, latent hypertension, when doctors have suspicions, doubts about any diagnostic data.
-In addition, they can prescribe it when prescribing new drugs for the patient that affect the functioning of the myocardium, which are used in the treatment of ischemia or if there is an artificial pacemaker, etc. This is also done in order to assess the patient's condition in order to assess the degree of effectiveness of the prescribed therapy, and so on.
+Typically, the basis for prescribing this type of analysis is painless symptoms of coronary heart disease, latent hypertension, when doctors have suspicions or doubts about any diagnostic data.
+In addition, it may be prescribed when prescribing new medications for the patient that affect the functioning of the myocardium, which are used in the treatment of ischemia, or if there is an artificial pacemaker, etc. This is also done for the purpose of assessing the patient’s condition in order to assess the degree of effectiveness of the prescribed therapy, etc.

 How to prepare for HM ECG

-Usually there is nothing complicated in this process.
-However, it should be understood that other devices, especially emitting electromagnetic waves, can affect the device.
+Usually there is nothing difficult in this process.
+However, it is worth understanding that the device can be influenced by other devices, especially those emitting electromagnetic waves.

-Interaction with any metal is also not desirable (rings, earrings, metal buckles, etc. should be removed).
-The device must be protected from moisture (complete body hygiene under the shower or bath is unacceptable).
+Interaction with any metal is also not advisable (rings, earrings, metal buckles, etc. should be removed).
+The device must be protected from moisture (full body hygiene in the shower or taking a bath is unacceptable).

 Synthetic fabrics also negatively affect the results, as they can create static voltage (they become electrified).
-Any such “splash” from clothes, bedspreads and other things distorts the data.
+Any such “splash” from clothing, bedspreads, etc. distorts the data.
 Replace them with natural ones: cotton, linen.

-The device is extremely vulnerable and sensitive to magnets, you should not stand near a microwave oven or an induction hob, avoid being near high-voltage wires (even if you drive a car through a small section of the road over which high-voltage lines lie).
+The device is extremely vulnerable and sensitive to magnets, do not stand near a microwave oven or induction hob, and avoid being near high-voltage wires (even if you drive in a car through a small section of the road over which high-voltage lines lie).

 How is data collected?

-Usually, the patient is given a referral, and at the appointed time he comes to the hospital, where the doctor, after some theoretical introductory course, installs electrodes on certain parts of the body, which are connected by wires to a compact recorder.
+Usually the patient is given a referral, and at the appointed time he comes to the hospital, where the doctor, after some theoretical introductory course, installs electrodes on certain areas of the body, which are connected by wires to a compact recorder.

-The registrar itself is a small device that captures any electromagnetic vibrations and remembers them.
-It fastens on the belt and hides under the clothes.
+The recorder itself is a small device that records any electromagnetic vibrations and remembers them.
+It is attached to the belt and hidden under clothes.

-Men sometimes have to shave in advance some parts of the body on which the electrodes are attached (for example, to “free” the chest from hair).
+Men sometimes have to shave in advance some areas of the body where electrodes are attached (for example, “free” the chest of hair).

-After all preparations and installation of equipment, the patient can go about his usual activities.
-He should merge into his daily life as if nothing had happened, though not forgetting to take notes (it is extremely important to indicate the time of manifestation of certain symptoms and events).
+After all the preparations and installation of equipment, the patient can go about his usual activities.
+He should integrate into his daily life as if nothing had happened, however, without forgetting to take notes (it is extremely important to indicate the time of manifestation of certain symptoms and events).

-After the period set by the doctor, the “subject” returns to the hospital.
+After the period specified by the doctor, the “subject” returns to the hospital.
 The electrodes are removed from it and the reading device is taken away.

-The cardiologist, using a special program, will process the data from the recorder, which, as a rule, is easily synchronized with a PC and will be able to make a specific inventory of all the results obtained.
+Using a special program, the cardiologist will process data from the recorder, which, as a rule, is easily synchronized with a PC and will be able to make a specific inventory of all the results obtained.

-Such a method of functional diagnostics as an ECG is much more effective, since thanks to it even the slightest pathological changes in the work of the heart can be noticed, and it is widely used in medical practice in order to identify life-threatening diseases in patients like a heart attack.
+A method of functional diagnostics such as an ECG is much more effective, since thanks to it you can notice even the slightest pathological changes in the work of the heart, and it is widely used in medical practice to identify life-threatening diseases such as a heart attack.

-It is especially important for diabetics with cardiovascular late complications that have developed against the background of diabetes mellitus to undergo it periodically at least once a year.
+For diabetics with late cardiovascular complications that have developed against the background of diabetes mellitus, it is especially important to periodically undergo it at least once a year.

 If you find an error, please select a piece of text and press Ctrl+Enter.

-To determine the diagnosis, one of the most indispensable aids of a doctor is a cardiogram.
-With its help, important heart diseases such as myocardial infarction or arrhythmia can be detected.
+To determine the diagnosis, one of the most indispensable aids to a doctor is a cardiogram.
+It can help identify important heart diseases such as myocardial infarction or arrhythmia.
 And at the same time, it is inexpensive and accessible to everyone, and the method of its construction is based on a careful study of the bioelectrical activity of the heart muscles.
 Now we will teach anyone to read a cardiogram.

-1. During ECG recording, it is important to avoid all kinds of interference and guidance currents, the minivolt should not exceed ten millimeters
+1. When recording an ECG, it is important to avoid all kinds of interference and guidance currents; the minivolt should not exceed ten millimeters

-2. The heart rate is determined by the frequency of contractions of the heart and their regularity, conduction and the source of excitation are determined.
+2. Heart rhythm is determined by the frequency of heart contractions and their regularity, conductivity and the source of excitation are determined.
 This is determined by comparing the duration of the R-R intervals.
-If the heart rate rhythm is correct, this is calculated by dividing 60 by the R-R interval per second.
+If the heart rate rhythm is correct, this is calculated by dividing 60 by the second-by-second interval R-R.

-3. The algebraic axis of the heart is calculated by determining the sum of the amplitudes of the QRS waves at any points of the limb leads.
+3. The algebraic axis of the heart is calculated by determining the sum of the amplitudes of the QRS waves at any limb lead points.

-4. Carefully examine the atrial scar R. Measure along the isoline from the top of the tooth its amplitude, it should be no more than twenty-five millimeters.
-Measure the distance from the beginning to the end, if the person is healthy, it will not exceed 0.1 second.
+4. Carefully examine the atrial scar R. Measure its amplitude along the isoline from the top of the wave; it should be no more than twenty-five millimeters.
+Measure the distance from start to finish; if the person is healthy, it will not exceed 0.1 second.

-5. The PQ interval is an indicator of the rate of impulse supply from the atrium to the ventricles.
-Its interval must be between 0.12 and 0.1 seconds.
+5. The PQ interval is an indicator of the speed of impulse delivery from the atrium to the ventricles.
+Its interval should be between 0.12 and 0.1 seconds.
 You also need to analyze the ventricular QRS complex, measuring the amplitude of the complex and the duration of each of its teeth.

 6. Analyze the T wave.
 It reflects the relaxation phase of the heart muscle.
 It is necessary to determine its polarity, amplitude and shape.
 When a person is healthy, this wave is positive and has the same polarity as the wave responsible for the ventricular complex.
-Its shape should be gently rising and have a steeply falling knee.
+Its shape should be gently ascending and have a steeply descending bend.

 Loading...Loading...